-Podiatric surgery and the ways that podiatric surgeons work in Australia will change as health workforce roles evolve and new roles and new technologies emerge.
-The professional capabilities will be reviewed from time to time as required to reflect these changes.
+Podiatry practice and the ways that podiatrists work in Australia will change as health workforce roles evolve and new roles and new technologies emerge.
+The professional capabilities will be reviewed from time to time as needed to reflect these changes.